The Only Good Indians: Plot

-A Blackfeet man named Ricky leaves a bar and finds an elk stumbling into several cars in the parking lot, damaging them.
-Ricky is caught outside with the damaged cars by the white bar-goers, and chased by them into a field, where he sees the reflections of the eyes of a herd of elk.
+A Blackfeet man named Ricky, who left his reservation and works in North Dakota, leaves a bar and finds an elk stumbling into several cars in the parking lot.
+Ricky is caught outside with the damaged cars by white patron and chased into a field where he sees a herd of elk.
 Ricky is beaten to death.

-Lewis, one of Ricky's childhood friends, has likewise moved off their reservation and married a white woman named Peta.
-One night, while fixing an overhead fan light, Lewis sees the image of a dead elk on the floor below and almost falls to his death, saved by Peta at the last moment.
-To Peta and his coworker Shaney, a Crow woman, Lewis shamefully recounts an incident in his adolescence, where Lewis, Ricky, and their friends Gabe and Cass pursued a herd of elk into the elders' section of the reservation, where they were not legally or traditionally allowed to hunt, and shot many unsuspecting elk.
-Lewis is disturbed that one of the shot elk, a young female, has not died, and shoots her several more times before discovering that she is pregnant.
-After burying the fetus, he commits to using every portion of the mother elk and giving her meat away to the elders, but the four are stopped at their truck by the game warden and forced to dispose of the elk.
+Lewis, Ricky's childhood friend, also moved off the reservation and married Peta, a white woman.
+One night, Lewis sees the image of a dead elk on the floor below and almost falls to his death, saved by Peta.
+Lewis shamefully recounts to Peta and his coworker Shaney, a Crow woman, an incident where Lewis, Ricky, and their friends Gabe and Cass went to a prohibited section of the reservation to shoot elk.
+Lewis shoots an injured doe several times before discovering she is pregnant.
+After burying the fetus, he commits to using every portion of the mother, but a game warden forces him to dispose of it.

-Lewis and Peta's dog is found hanged by its rope in an apparent accident, still alive.
-They try to nurse the dog back to health, but finds the dog brutally stomped to death one morning with a pair of boots kept in their garage.
-Plagued by paranoia that the elk from his adolescence has returned for revenge, Lewis becomes suspicious of Shaney's behavior, and is convinced she is the embodiment of the elk spirit.
-He invites her over and engineers an accident with his motorcycle that brutally kills her.
-When Peta returns home, Lewis startles her while she is working on the ceiling fan light, causing her to fall and fatally hit her head.
-He pulls both women's teeth to look for ivory as proof that they are elk, and noticing that Peta appears to be pregnant, cuts an elk calf out of her body.
-With the calf, he flees towards the reservation, before being shot to death in the ensuing manhunt.
-The elk spirit, Po'noka, is revealed to be real, and seeking to kill all of the friends to avenge her herd and calf.
-She is rapidly growing into a human woman's appearance, and hitchhikes back to the reservation.
+Lewis and Peta's dog is found hanging by its tether in an apparent accident, still alive.
+They nurse the dog back to health, but find the dog stomped to death by someone wearing a pair of boots they own.
+Paranoid that the elk has returned for revenge, Lewis becomes suspicious of Shaney's behavior, convinced she is the embodiment of the elk spirit.
+He invites her over and engineers an accident with his motorcycle that kills her.
+Peta returns home and Lewis startles her, causing a fatal fall.
+He looks for proof that the women were elk, and, noticing that Peta appears to be pregnant, cuts her open.
+An elk calf emerges from her body.
+Lewis takes the calf, hoping to return it to the reservation and end the curse, but is killed by police en route.
+The elk spirit, seeking revenge on Lewis and his friends, slips away and assumes a rapidly aging human form.
+Now looking like a teenage girl, she hitchhikes to the reservation.